 - 1 tablespoon Dijon mustard

 - 1/8 teaspoon pepper

 - 2 pounds steak (round steak, family steak, or sirloin steak)

 In a heavy duty ziplock bag, combine the olive oil, garlic, garlic powder, soy sauce, lemon juice, mustard, salt, and pepper.

 Cut the steak into serving-sized pieces and add to the bag.
 Seal bag and massage marinade into steaks with your hands.

 Place the bag into a large casserole dish and refrigerate for 20 minutes up to 8 hours.

-Grill the steaks over medium-hot coals for 4-7 minutes per side, turning once, until desired doneness.
+Grill the steaks over medium-hot coals for 4 to 7 minutes per side, turning once, until the desired doneness.

 Remove the steaks from the grill, place on serving plate, cover with foil and let stand 10 minutes before serving so the juices redistribute, and the steak will be wonderfully tender and juicy.

 Serve with your choice of sides.